 - Students can participate in the Sustainable Development Studies Program at International Sustainable Development Studies Institute (ISDSI) in Chiang Mai, Thailand.

-- Houghton in Tanzania offers wildlife behavior studies each spring.
+- Houghton in East Africa offers wildlife behavior studies each spring.

 - Veritas: study biology at the University of Roehampton in London, England.

-- In the Uganda Studies Program, students in biomedical and public health related disciplines can complete coursework and participate in a field internship during the program.
+- BestSemester’s Global Health Emphasis in the Uganda Studies Program gives students in biomedical and public health-related disciplines the chance to complete coursework and participate in a field internship during the program.

-*Federal, State and Wheaton Financial Aid may apply to approved GEL programs.
+*Federal, State and Wheaton Financial Aid may apply to approved GPS programs.